indeedeng/imhotep/docs/troubleshooting.md

 ##AWS Stack Management

-###I can't delete my stack
+###I deleted my stack and still see an S3 bucket
-If you encounter an error when you try to delete your stack, delete the contents of the S3 cache bucket and then try to delete the stack again.
-The S3 cache bucket is created automatically as part of setup and is located in **S3** in the AWS Management Console.
+If you delete your stack, an S3 bucket might still exist.
+You can delete the bucket in **S3** in the AWS Management Console.
+Note that if files are still in the bucket, they will be deleted after a day.

 ##File Upload Errors